TyronCameron/Taproots.jl/README.md

 leafprune!(f, taprootius) # get rid of leaves which do not satisfy f in place leafprune(f, taprootius) # deepcopy and then get rid of leaves which do not satisfy f in place

+# To be completely honest, I don't know why you'd ever want to do one of the following things, but hey, you can
 branchprune!(f, taprootius) # get rid of branches which do not satisfy f in place branchprune(f, taprootius) # deepcopy and then get rid of branches which do not satisfy f in place
 ```